 Open Visitation Saturday, August 17, 2019 4:00 to 8:00 PM.
 Visitation with family present, Sunday 4:00 P.M. to 8:00 P.M.
 Funeral Service: 10:00 A.M.
 Monday, August 19, 2019 at Vondel L. Smith & Sons Mortuary, 6934 S Western Ave, Oklahoma City, OK 73139, officiated by Steve Martin & Joe Hisle.
 Burial following at Resthaven Memory Gardens, 500 SW 104th St, Oklahoma City, OK 73139.

-To send flowers in memory of Lois May Hatter (Butler), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lois May Hatter (Butler), please visit our Heartfelt Sympathies Store.

 Pallbearers for services are Gerald Butler, Grady Frantz, Ron Gregory, Rodney Hatter, Dennis Duren, Monty Cox, Thomas Cox, Tyler Cox, Dave Doolin, David Killingsworth, Micah Weaver.

 Lois May (Butler) Hatter was born April 8, 1920 in a log cabin built by her grandfather, John Morgan Butler, above the Maumee Landing along the Buffalo River near Maumee, Searcy County, Arkansas.
 Her parents were James Knox Butler and Frances Josephine (Morrison) Butler.
 She passed to be with her LORD Wednesday, August 14, 2019 in Oklahoma City, Cleveland County, Oklahoma.